hogbergmarkus/snaps/README.md

   - As a Site User I can visit other users profiles so that I can learn more about them.

   - As a Site User I can edit my profile so that I can change what users see about me.

+## User Goals

+### The Casual

+They are looking to discover new styles of photography and trends.

+Relaxation of scrolling is a large part of why they are here.

+### The Amateur Photographer

+These users are looking to upload and share their content with the community.

+Feedback is important, through likes, comments and seeing how many times their work was downloaded.

+The site offers them visibility for their work.

+### The Enthusiast

+The enthusiast is driven by the curation of beautiful works.

+They take pride in finding awesome pieces and collecting them in albums.

+## Website Owner Goals

+The owner is driven by increasing traffic to the website.

+The more users that use the website, they can build out features to make existing users happier,

+and at the same time attract new users.

+This could mean higher add revenues, and potential subscription features.

+The features added have to be selected carefully to not alienate existing users.

+The website has to work on both mobile and larger devices for ease of use.